xTellarin/alexandria-docker/README.md

 **Q: The app doesn't start: _Error starting userland proxy: listen tcp4 0.0.0.0:80_**

-A: That means that your port 80 is already in use by another webserver.
+A: That means that your port 5050 is already in use by another webserver.
 The same can happen with port 3306 for MySQL.
 In that case, open the `compose.yaml` file and change the port bindings on lines 9 and 23.
-For example, change `80:80` to `8050:80` to free up port 80.
+For example, change `5050:80` to `8050:80` to free up port 80.
 Remember to point your browser to http://localhost:8050 if you do that!

 **Q: Do you have an image on the Docker Hub?**

 A: Yes, [I do](https://hub.docker.com/r/tellarin/alexandria/tags).
 You can use `docker pull tellarin/alexandria:[tag]` to pull them, where `[tag]` is either **arm64** (Apple Silicon Macs and Raspberry Pis and equivalents) or **amd64** (Intel and AMD cpus).
 > **NOTE:** unless you cannot run `docker compose`, there is no reason to use this method as you will have to deal with the MySQL bindings yourself!

+**Q: Why are you sending me to your website?
+I thought I was hosting Tianyi locally?**

+A: You are.
+When you visit tianyi.tellarin.dev, you browser is pointing to your Docker container.
+That's just a fancy and more memorable way to access Tianyi.

 **Q: I've got other questions, how can I reach you?**